Future Payment Plans

 1. On the Ledger page, click Future Payment Plan.

-The Future Due Plan – [Plan Name] page opens.
+The Future Payment Plan – [Plan Name] page opens.

 3. Click End Plan.